-David has been writing songs for over 20 years – driven by a lifelong love of great music, in particular late 60s and 70s progressive (and classic) rock.
-Favourite bands emerged as Genesis, Rush, Pink Floyd and Yes, supplemented in more recent years by Spock’s Beard, Transatlantic and solo work by Neal Morse.
+David has been writing songs for over 30 years – driven by a lifelong love of great music, in particular late 60s and 70s progressive (and classic) rock.
+Favourite bands emerged as Genesis, Rush, Pink Floyd and Yes, supplemented in more recent years by Spock’s Beard, Porcupine Tree and solo work by both Steven Wilson and Neal Morse.

-David’s prog upbringing is evident in his long format song structures with recurring themes, piano ballad interludes and some hard-hitting lyrics.
+David’s prog upbringing is evident in his long format song structures with recurring themes, piano ballad interludes and some heartfelt lyrics.

 Soulful guitar work features on much of David’s work – you can hear influences of Alex Lifeson, David Gilmour, Steve Hackett and Steve Rothery, plus snippets of Francis Dunnery and others.
 This is supplemented by crunching Rickenbacker bass lines influenced by Geddy Lee and Chris Squire, complemented by multiple layering of 6 and 12 string acoustic guitars, mellotron, bass pedal and additional keyboards.